-To resolve these issues, it will be invaluable to develop general guidelines to design distributed algorithms in which followers are incentivesed to \emph{act right}, rather than \emph{report truthfully}.
-We believe such developments are possible in general settings.
-Our belief is supported by several encouraging results.
-In \cite{RefWorks:233}, it is shown that a natural generalization of the Groves mechanism to indirect mechanism (referred to as indirect Groves mechanisms in this paper) implements socially optimal set of strategies in \emph{ex-post} Nash equilibria.
+{\upd To resolve these issues, it is invaluable to develop a general guideline to design distributed algorithms that induce \emph{truthful actions} by the followers.
+This requirement is far more general than the one in the direct mechanism regime, where only \emph{truthful reports} are considered.} The possibility of such generalization is foreseen by several encouraging results.
+In \cite{RefWorks:233}, it is shown that a natural generalization of the Groves mechanism to the indirect mechanisms (referred to as indirect Groves mechanisms in this paper) implements a socially optimal set of strategies in \emph{ex-post} Nash equilibria.
 The idea is employed in \cite{RefWorks:300}, where several concrete distributed algorithms are shown to be faithfully implementable by strategic agents.
-Coordination of strategic agents in a dynamic decision making process is considered in \cite{cavallo2012}.
-In particular, the approach of \cite{RefWorks:233} is attractive since, unlike many results in AMD that are problem specific, the result is applicable to fairly general distributed computation and communication protocols.
-In this paper, we pursue the same direction of research and make several additional observations that are essential when deploying these results in distributed numerical optimization and distributed control problems.
+Coordination of strategic agents in a dynamic decision making process is considered in~\cite{cavallo2012}.

+The approach of \cite{RefWorks:233} is particularly attractive since, unlike many results in AMD that are problem-specific, the result there is applicable to a wide range of distributed computation and communication protocols.
+In this paper, we pursue the same direction of research and make several additional observations that are essential especially when deploying these results in distributed numerical optimization and control problems.
 We present the following technical contributions in this paper.